ViniciusCosCar/PPP_third_edition_solved_exercises/README.md

 # PPP_third_edition_solved_exercises
 I plan to upload my solutions for some of the exercises (mostly drills) in "Programming: Principles and Practice Using C++ (third edition)".
+I must state that, even though I do have some experience with programming, I considerably suck at it.
+So please, note that these are the solutions of a very dumb student trying to learn the language and how to write good shit.
+Please, consider any of my code as shit.